flutter/website/hot-reload.md

 ```
 The app is updated to reflect your change, and the current state of the app
 — the value of the counter variable in the above example — is preserved.
 Your
-app continues to execute from where it was prior to running the hot reload
+app continues to execute from where it was prior to running the Hot Reload
 command.
 The code is updated and execution continues.

 A code change has a visible effect only if the modified Dart code is run again
 after the change.
 The next sections describe common situations where the
-modified code will _not_ run again after hot reload.
+modified code will _not_ run again after Hot Reload.
 In some cases,
-small changes to the Dart code will enable you to continue using hot reload
+small changes to the Dart code will enable you to continue using Hot Reload
 for your app.

 ## Compilation errors

-When a code change introduces a compilation error, hot reload always generates
+When a code change introduces a compilation error, Hot Reload always generates
 an error message similar to:
 ```
 Hot reload was rejected: